fantastic-four-2022/codeup-js-movie-project/README.md

 Allow users to edit existing movies:
 - Give users the option to edit an existing movie.
-- A form should be pre-populated with the selected movie's details Like creating a movie, this should not involve any page reloads, instead your javascript code should make an ajax request when the form is submitted.
+- A form should be pre-populated with the selected movie's details.
+Like creating a movie, this should not involve any page reloads, instead your javascript code should make an ajax request when the form is submitted.

 Delete movies:
-- Each movie should have a "delete" button
+- Each movie should have a "delete" button.
-When this button is clicked, your javascript should send a DELETE request
+- When this button is clicked, your javascript should send a DELETE request.

 Bonuses:
 - Add a disabled attribute to buttons while their corresponding ajax request is still pending.